 - Disabled Windows Spatial Sound

-To turn off this feature, you have to go back to the device’s sound settings.
+You must return to the device’s sound settings to turn off this feature.
 Once you are in the sound settings, open the properties of your headphone from the playback tab.
 In the properties, go to spatial sound and turn it off.
 You can also access the spatial sound by right-clicking the volume icon from the taskbar.

 - Overcharged and Blown speakers

 All Bluetooth headphones have batteries to power them up for use.
 These batteries are drained after continuous and excessive usage, and you have to charge them.
-But sometimes, we overcharge our headphone batteries, which provide extra power, which results in damaging your headphone speakers.
+But sometimes, we overcharge our headphone batteries, which provide extra power, damaging your headphone speakers.

 - Wireless Connection Issues